 An in-house team will be well-qualified to carry out the various aspects of the conversion.
 They will have the necessary skills and expertise for the job.
 Besides, their skills in HTML5 can be used for other projects apart from the conversion.
 Lack of qualified employees for the conversion process calls for recruiting professionals and building a team for the project.
 As an alternative, you may need to train your existing employees on HTML5 and this means investment of time and money for recruiting or training employees.

 If the conversion process calls for revamping the courses in terms of instructional approach, then you will need qualified instructional designers to do the job.
 If you do not have an instructional design set-up, this means hiring new employees for the purpose.

-The conversion may sometimes call for additional resources, especially if your Flash courses are unique and have several animations and graphics or interactive assets such as quizzes or games.
+Converting Flash to HTML5 may sometimes call for additional resources, especially if your Flash courses are unique and have several animations and graphics or interactive assets such as quizzes or games.
 You need time and specialized resources to convert such courses.
 Finding additional resources could be a challenge.

 When you outsource the conversion process, you have a qualified team to bank on.
 The team will have the experience and expertise to carry out the various aspects of the conversion, including the complex functionalities in Flash and can ramp up to meet complex requirements.
 They can handle a high volume of conversions within stipulated deadlines.

 You can expect a quick turnaround to convert Flash to HTML5.
 The vendor can bring in required additional resources to meet the unique aspects of the conversion.
 The vendor will also ensure error-free documentation of each converted file.